 Are you planning a trip to Akureyri during the Northern Lights season and wonder where the best locations to go and spot the lights might be?
-As an Akureyri resident, I’ll share you my favourite spots in and around the capital of the north.
+As an Akureyri resident, I’ll share you my favourite spots in and around the "capital" of northern Iceland.

 The Northern Lights season in Iceland starts around the beginning of September and lasts as long as the nights are fully dark, so until about the end of April.
 They can sometimes start being visible a little earlier in the South though, as that part of the country gets darker nights quicker than we do up here in the north.

 In order to see them, all we really need is a clear or at least partly clear sky and darkness.
 It’s important to get away from the city's light pollution or any other lights around you - the darker spot you’ll find the better!